 - Also applies to a Rutles boutique they start.
 It ends up losing loads of money in a matter of weeks.
 The solution?
 Nasty blows up the place.

 - Fat Comic Relief: In the Music Video for "Ouch", a chubby native goes after the band.

-- Hilarity Sues: They all sue each other.
-Stig sued himself, accidentally.
+- Hilarity Ensues/Hilarity Sues: When things went downhill, they all sued each other.
+Stig even sued himself, accidentally.

 - Long Title: "Major Happy's Up And Coming Once Upon A Good Time Band".

 - Living Legend: The band are supposedly a living legend that will live long after other living legends have died.

 - Musical Pastiche: I mean, what else were you expecting?
 And Innes is good at this; an unsuspecting listener could be forgiven for thinking that some of these are lost Beatles songs they nail the style completely.
 Even the vocals are almost impossible to differentiate.